William Dandjinou

 William Dandjinou (born October 1, 2001) is a Canadian short-track speed skater.
-Dandjinou is a four-time world champion winning gold in the 1,000 m at the 2024 world championships and winning three golds at the 2025 world championships, where he repeated as the 1,500 m champion and won two more golds in the men's and mixed relays.
+At the 2026 Winter Olympics, Dandjinou won a silver medal in the gold in the mixed team relay.
+Dandjinou is a five-time World Champion.
 Dandjinou is noted for being "unusually tall for a short-tracker" measuring 6-foot-3 without skates, considerably above the 5-foot-9 height he considers ideal for the sport.